 The rose ottoman had a matching armchair when I settled into the basement apartment on Dexter Street in Denver.
 I moved out a couple years later in 1996 to live with Dan in the brand new home in Broomfield.
 My landlord, Ben, agreed to let me take the set with me.
 A few years later, I found myself on my own once again with little furniture.
 The chair and ottoman became central to my decor.
 I eventually disposed of the wornout chair when I was able to buy the navy sofa.

 Dan and I picked up the small squarish wood table at a thrift store.
 Once used as a nightstand, I later painted over the dark wood the same light grey as the small chair I like.
 It is now the perfect size for my dated stereo.
 Unlike the tiny sleek contemporary models most people now have, this unit is a big boxy all-in-one piece, complete with cassette, cd, radio, turntable.
 I upgraded the cheap Emerson system with Bose speakers that I also acquired when CJ was giving away so much the night before his move.
 It's perfect.
 Occasionally, I listen to an antique vinyl record from my small ten-inch stack.
 It has a five-disc cd changer player, but plays only commercially reproduced CDs.
+The discs I burn on the computer must be played on the oversized boombox that Larry brought to me during the three-week hospital stint in 2003.

 The small glass lamp on the mantle sat on my mother's dresser for many years until she replaced it with a newer one and retured the lamp to a shelf in the closet.
 I refurbished it last year with a new cord and shade.